github/opensource.guide/_articles/how-to-contribute.md

 If you can't find your idea elsewhere, you're ready to make a move.
 If the project is on GitHub, you'll likely communicate by opening an issue or pull request:

-* **Issues** are like starting a conversation or discussion
+* **Issues** are like starting a conversation or discussion.
-* **Pull requests** are for starting work on a solution
+* **Pull requests** are for starting work on a solution.
-* **For lightweight communication,** such as a clarifying or how-to question, try asking on Stack Overflow, IRC, Slack, or other chat channels, if the project has one
+* **For lightweight communication,** such as a clarifying or how-to question, try asking on Stack Overflow, IRC, Slack, or other chat channels, if the project has one.

 Before you open an issue or pull request, check the project's contributing docs (usually a file called CONTRIBUTING, or in the README), to see whether you need to include anything specific.
 For example, they may ask that you follow a template, or require that you use tests.